Optimal Bubble Riding: A Mean Field Game with Varying Entry Times: Introduction

 Among the most influential works on the topic, the theoretical model by \citet{AbreuBrunnermeier03} on profitable bubble riding offers insight to the persistence of asset bubbles in the presence of rational arbitrageurs (see also \cite{RobustBubbleModel12, FiniteHorizon16} for extensions of this model). \citet{RidingBubbleConvex18} use a dynamic trading model to show that sophisticated, risk-averse money managers can invest in overvalued non-benchmark asset.
-The Log-Periodic Power Law (LPPL) model \cite{JLS1,JLS2, JLS3,LPPL10}, sometimes referred to as the Johansen-Ledoit-Sornette (JLS) model \cite{JLS4}, characterizes bubbles by faster-than-exponential growth of price with a finite singularity point that results from the positive feedback loop from investors.
-Nonetheless, these models do not link the growth of the bubble directly to the inflow of traders, nor do they take advantage of large-population feature.
-Moreover, to our knowledge the present paper is the first that looks into \emph{optimal} bubble riding in a stochastic, non-cooperative, continuous-time game perspective.
+The Log-Periodic Power Law (LPPL) model \cite{JLS1,JLS2, JLS3,LPPL10}, sometimes referred to as the Johansen-Ledoit-Sornette (JLS) model \cite{JLS4}, characterizes bubbles by faster-than-exponential growth of the asset price with a finite singularity point that results from the positive feedback loop from investors.
+A more mathematical finance perspective is developed by \citet{Jarrow2007} and \citet{Protter2013}, who model bubbles using the theory of strict local martingales and various no-arbitrage arguments.
+Nonetheless, these models do not link the growth of the bubble directly to the inflow of traders, nor do they take advantage of the large population feature.
+Moreover, to our knowledge, the present paper is the first that looks into \emph{optimal} bubble riding in a stochastic, non-cooperative, and continuous-time game perspective.